annaivina/Melamoma_Classifier/README.md

 💡 Note: Although libraries like Albumentations can be used, TensorFlow’s native ops (inside a @tf.function) are faster.

 ### 3. Special losses
-Focal loss, specifically BinaryFocalCrossentropy(), is used to emphasize learning on harder to classify samples.
+Focal loss, specifically BinaryFocalCrossentropy(), is used to emphasize learning on harder to classify samples (https://arxiv.org/pdf/1708.02002 )

-   Tensorflow implementation is inspired by the original paper PyTorch implementation  https://github.com/kaidic/LDAM-DRW

 Additionally, label smoothing of 0.1 is applied to reduce overconfidence in the predictions and improve generalization

+💡 Note: Another loss was considered which is supposed to perform better for highly imbalanced data - LDAM loss, which have been inplemented in tensorflow, enspired by  https://github.com/kaidic/LDAM-DRW
+However, this loss is only for multi-class, in order to use it for two classes, one needs to remove the activation in the last dense layer, which is not optimal.

 ### 4. Learning Rate schedulers
 Lr schedulers tend to help to reduce overfitting significantly.
 Use CosibeDecay lr shcedular.
-Shows much better performance theen the static learning rate.
+Shows much better performance then the static learning rate.
 PolynomialDecay scheduler is also implemented for the test purposes.